-The horror of the air war, in one stark map
+The horrors of World War II air war, in one stark map

 - but from July 1944 to January 1945, it shot up to just over 25,000 units per month.

 By the end of the war, technical advances and operational expertise allowed the Allies to increase the destructiveness of their air raids.
-In the night of 13 to 14 February 1945, a single attack sufficed to create a firestorm that destroyed 90 percent of the inner city of Dresden.
+In the night of February 1945, a single attack sufficed to create a firestorm that destroyed 90 percent of the inner city of Dresden.

-Göring/Meier's Luftwaffe having largely been eliminated, the RAF and US Air Force sought to maximize the advantage of their air supremacy.
-That's why 60 percent of all Allied bombs dropped on Germany fell in the last nine months of the war, in a massive effort to break German resistance, shorten the war and save Allied lives.
+With Göring/Meier’s Luftwaffe largely eliminated, the RAF and US Air Force sought to maximize the advantage of their air supremacy.
+That’s why 60 percent of all Allied bombs dropped on Germany fell in the last nine months of the war, in a massive effort to break German resistance, shorten the war, and save Allied lives.

 Could that apocalypse have been avoided?
 German historian Klaus von Beyme once mused: “If the Putsch of 20 July 1944 [Stauffenberg’s failed assassination of Hitler] had been successful and resulted in a peace treaty, Germany’s cities would have been spared 72% of all bombs that were to fall by war’s end.”
 That’s a big What if, because it assumes the Allies by mid-1944 would have been content with something less than unconditional surrender, even from a Germany without Hitler.

 - The war had destroyed 4.8 million housing units.
 As a result, 13 million Germans were homeless.
-And there was 400 million m3 (14 billion cubic feet) of rubble to clear.
+And there was 400 million cubic meters (14 billion cubic feet) of rubble to clear.

 - The degree of destruction varied regionally.
-In East Germany, 9.4% of pre-war housing was destroyed.
-In West Germany, the figure was 18.5%.
+In East Germany, 9.4 percent of pre-war housing was destroyed.
+In West Germany, the figure was 18.5 percent.

-- At state level, the distinction is even starker: in Thuringia, only 3% of houses were destroyed.
-In North Rhine-Westphalia, it was close to 25%—and even more in the industrial heartland of the state.
+- At state level, the distinction is even starker: in Thuringia, only 3 percent of houses were destroyed.
+In North Rhine-Westphalia, it was close to 25 percent—and even more in the industrial heartland of the state.

 - Of the 54 largest cities (>100,000 inhabitants) in Germany, only four survived without significant damage: Lübeck, Wiesbaden, Halle and Erfurt.
-Worst hit was Würzburg (75% destroyed), followed by Dessau, Kassel, Mainz and Hamburg.
+Worst hit was Würzburg (75 percent destroyed), followed by Dessau, Kassel, Mainz, and Hamburg.

-- Over 70% of the largest cities had their urban core destroyed.
+- Over 70 percent of the largest cities had their urban core destroyed.
 Worst cases: Dresden, Cologne, Essen, Dortmund, Hanover, Nuremberg, Chemnitz.

-- Of the 151 medium-sized cities (25,000-100,000), about a third lost at least 20% of their housing stock.
-In Bavaria, Thuringia and Saxony, most medium-sized cities managed to make it through the war with little or no damage.
+- Of the 151 medium-sized cities (25,000-100,000), about a third lost at least 20 percent of their housing stock.
+In Bavaria, Thuringia, and Saxony, most medium-sized cities managed to make it through the war with little or no damage.

-In Germany, the end of WWII was Stunde Null ('Zero Hour').
+In Germany, the end of WWII was Stunde Null (Zero Hour).
 Everything had to be built up from the ground, both literally—the cities—and figuratively—civil society and democratic institutions.

 Some cities chose to rebuild the past, reconstructing ancient buildings and street patterns.
 Others opted for modernity and functionality, often with an urban layout centered around the car, as in American cities.
 In many cases, however, the destruction was so complete that no effort to rebuild could erase the void that the air war had created—a void that haunts many German city centers to this day.

-Note: This article was first published on Big Think in October 2020.
-It was updated in February 2023.